Stammering and stuttering Hypnotherapy, stammering and Stuttering are types of speech disorder that negatively affects the normal flow of speech.

 - Other speech difficulties – Those who have experienced other speech difficulties now or earlier in their life may be more likely to develop a stammer stutter.

-- Rapid speech rate – If someone naturally speaks quickly, they could have a tendency to develop speech problems.
+- Rapid speech rate – If someone naturally babbles, they could tend to develop speech problems.

 - Differences in the brain – Researchers are discovering that those with a stammer or stutter often process language in different areas of the brain.